sabialhyv/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

-Thank you!
-Here's the **full, detailed Markdown document** for your assignment **“Interference Patterns on a Water Surface”**, structured similarly to your first task — including theoretical background, step-by-step analysis, simulation, and interpretation.
+# Problem 1

+# Interference Patterns on a Water Surface

 ---

-# 🌊 Interference Patterns on a Water Surface

----

-## 🎯 Motivation
+## Motivation

 Wave interference is a core phenomenon in wave physics, where two or more wavefronts overlap, resulting in a new wave pattern.
 On a water surface, this can be beautifully visualized as ripples that either amplify (constructive interference) or diminish (destructive interference) each other.